AI4Bharat/vistaar/README.md

           .
           .
     ```
-    - Creating the manifest
-     - Each manifest needs to be a Json file where each line is a dictionary with audio filepath, duration of audio and text transcript
+    - The manifest needs to be a Json file where each line is a dictionary with audio filepath, duration of audio and text transcript
     ```
-      {"audio_filepath": "/data/sample_audio.wav", "duration": 5, "text": "sample text"}
+     {"audio_filepath": "/data/sample_audio_1.wav", "duration": 5, "text": "sample text 1"}
+     {"audio_filepath": "/data/sample_audio_2.wav", "duration": 6, "text": "sample text 2"}
+     .
+     .
+     .
     ```
   - Running evaluation
     ```
     python evaluation.py --model_path=<model path> \